davidedantonio/create-fastify-app/README.md

 fastify-app generate:project -d <project-folder>
 ```

-If `-d`, or `--directory`, option is omitted the new project will be created in curret folder.
+If `-d`, or `--directory`, option is omitted the new project will be created in current folder.
 At this point further information will be asked:

 - **Application Name**: the application name.
 - **Description**: a short description non how the application do.